jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 }
 {{</ highlight >}}

-This will poll each `100ms` for records and print them out.
+This will poll by `100ms` for records and print them out.
 In this case it should print 100 records.

 Now let's check how to rewind `offsets` in different scenarios.
 Consumer API has